tobbik/lua-t/docs/Coding.rst

   A function which is called from the src/t.c file which registers 'Alphabet' in the "t" namespace and makes "t.Alphabet" and all it's functionality available.

-There are some typical functions each C file(class) *should* povide.
-They are used for programmers convienience and the ability to use most of Lua's
+There are some typical functions each C file(class) *should* provide.
+They are used for programmers convenience and the ability to use most of Lua's
 capabilities:

 static int lt_abc__len( L )
   return a meaningful #abc value static int lt_abc__tostring( luaVM ) returns string "t.Abc{param1}: 0x123456".
-It usually returns the memory adress as well
+It usually returns the memory address as well

 There are functions a C file(class) *can* provide.
-They are usually used to provide metods on class instances or static functions on the class itself:
+They are usually used to provide methods on class instances or static functions on the class itself:

 lt_abc_Doit( L )
   t.Abc.Doit( p2 ) static method